 “Your website is in the best position to collect data about your customers and you should leverage that to improve how your business and website operate.”

 With that in mind, let’s take a look at another online survey, this time one conducted by Escaperoomplayer.com.
 Their survey, with a much larger submission pool, has almost 650 submissions so far and still appears to be ongoing.
 According to their results, only about 8.5% of escape room participants are over the age of 45.
 That’s slightly different from the previous survey, but it appears most of the differences in numbers come from the age groups under 21.
-Also remember that the first survey is for enthusiasts while the second survey is more general public focused coming from what appears to be a simple directory website.
-However, one could assume that by looking at these numbers that a majority of their user base wasn’t going to be elderly computer illiterate thrill seekers over the ages of 45+.
+Also remember that the first survey is for enthusiasts while the second survey is more general interest focused – coming from what appears to be a simple directory website.
+However, one could assume that by looking at these numbers that a majority of their user base wasn’t going to be elderly computer illiterate thrill seekers.

 Unfortunately though, that conclusion still doesn’t address our particular problem directly.
 Even if we average the two surveys together and determine that roughly 10% of customers could be over the age of 45, that doesn’t tell us how many of them booked online using a website versus simply going to the escape game business and physically reserving a room while there.
 My gut tells me the latter is probably the case for most participants in this age group, but without better usage data I would hold that assumption, which leads into the entire point of this article – always collect targeted data if you want to know your users better.
 Your website is in the best position to collect data about your customers and you should leverage that to improve how your business and website operate.
 Analytic tools like Google Analytics can provide a wealth of knowledge for anyone looking invest a little technical know-how and effort, but even the simplest of methods, like user surveys, can still yield highly valuable results.